GLOBAL MARKETS-Stocks lag, dollar advances on COVID-19 concerns

 Emerging marketshttp://tmsnrt.rs/2ihRugV

-(Reporting by Matt Scuffham; Additional reporting by Devik Jain and Shreyashi Sanyal in Bengaluru; Editing by Andrea Ricci)
+(Reporting by Matt Scuffham; Additional reporting by Devik Jain and Shreyashi Sanyal in Bengaluru; Editing by Marguerita Choy)

 ((matthew.scuffham@thomsonreuters.com; +1-416-687-7591; Reuters Messaging: matthew.scuffham.reuters.com@reuters.net))